miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added quest and XP for saving Heather and removed the combat zone.
 +Made Vandal quest available later too and stealth work for guard.
 +Added Humanity loss for not freeing Lily and fixed cutscene eyes.
++Improved emails, elevator display and climbing back into the vent.
 Fixed getting Vandal's freebie and made him more talkative overall.
 Repaired not getting XP for replacing Lily and hacking the passcode.
 Stopped dead Malcolm mailing you and monitor react to dead victim.